 - be brought about through consultation with all stakeholders (teachers, students, school leadership, parents, lab technicians).

-In recent years Simon has been asked to assist several other schools in their design of new science laboratories.
-If you are interested in receiving advice on the creation and/or refurbishment of your science laboratories; would benefit from someone liaising, planning and feeding back with architects; require someone to facilitate consultation with all stakeholders; or need someone to assist with submissions for external funding, please complete the contact form at the bottom of this page.
+In recent years, Simon has been asked to assist several other schools in their design of new science laboratories.
+If you are interested in receiving advice on the creation and/or refurbishment of your science laboratories; would benefit from someone liaising, planning and feeding back with architects; require someone to facilitate consultation with all stakeholders; or need someone to assist with submissions for external funding, please visit the contact page.